hyperledger/iroha-2-docs/src/api/torii-endpoints.md

 [^1]:
     For more information on Parity SCALE Codec check [Substrate Dev Hub](https://docs.substrate.io/reference/scale-codec/) and codec's
-    [GitHub repository](https://github.com/paritytech/parity-scale-codec).
-TODO: link to our own article about SCALE (https://github.com/hyperledger/iroha-2-docs/issues/367)
+    [GitHub repository](https://github.com/paritytech/parity-scale-codec). <!--TODO: link to our own article about SCALE-->
+    (https://github.com/hyperledger/iroha-2-docs/issues/367)

 <!-- TODO: edit these endpoints when the decision is made about them (according to the config rfc)